Supplemental Slack info for you and your team.

 Manage existing channels

-Things change: a project could be renamed, shelved for another day, or canceled completely.
-Here are some ways you can keep your channels organized after they've been created.
+Things change: projects are renamed, shelved for another day, or canceled entirely.
+Here's how to keep your channels organized:

 Channels are where the magic happens in Slack.
-These tips for organizing and naming channels will go a long way in making sure you and your team get off to a great start.
+Consistent names will go a long way in keeping your workspace organized.
 Here are some additional resources: